Family Law

 Paternity

-Paternity cases are cases where the parents are not married to each other.
+Paternity cases are cases where the parents were never married to each other.
 Oftentimes when the parents relationship ends, there are issues similar to divorce cases, but without the divorce.
-The primary focus of these cases is to determine custody, parenting time, and child support.
+The primary focus of these cases is to determine custody, parenting time, and child support that allows the parents to co-parent within the structure of a court order.

 Our office recommends that even if the parties remain in a relationship, they open a paternity case with the court and enter an agreement.
 This is necessary to establishing father's rights even if he listed on the birth certificate.
 Unfortunately, even when the parties signed the paternity affidavit, the Father cannot enforce any rights unless there is a court case that establishes his rights and responsibilities.
-When the parents are not married, Mother automatically has custody of the minor child.
-If the parties remain in a relationship, it can be as simple as opening the case, stating that the parties are co-habitating, that they have joint legal and joint physical custody of the child, and no child support is order based upon the circumstances. as well determining the obligations of each party.
+When the parents are not married, the mother automatically has custody of the minor child.
+If the parties remain in a relationship, it can be as simple as opening the case, stating that the parties are cohabitating, that they have joint legal and joint physical custody of the child, and there is no child support order based upon the co-habitation.
 No other involvement of the court is necessary unless the parties separate.

 Guardianships can be established for both minors and incapacitated adults.
-These cases can be relatively simple when establishing guardianship of a minor and there is consent from the parent(s) and also for an incapacitated adult that is completely incapable of self care, as noted by a physician, and again, all interested parties consent.
-However, these cases are much more complicated when attempting to obtain guardianship over a minor against the parents wishes or the alleged incapacitated adult disputes the claims of the petitioner that he or she is incapable of managing his or her own self-care and finances.
-When there is no dispute that a guardian is necessary but the potential guardians do not agree on who that should be is also a situation that may arise leading to a more complicated case.
+These cases can be relatively simple when establishing guardianship of a minor and there is consent from the parent(s) and also for an incapacitated adult that is completely incapable of self care, as noted by a physician, and all interested parties consent.
+However, these cases are much more complicated when attempting to obtain guardianship over a minor against the wishes of the parent(s) or the alleged incapacitated adult disputes the claims of the petitioner.
+The allege incapacitated may deny that he or she is incapable of managing his or her own self-care and finances.
+There may also be a dispute when potential guardians do not agree on who should be appointed.
+Again, the uncontested guardianships are relatively simple but there are also situations that may arise leading to a more complicated case.

 More commonly, adoption cases involve adopting minors.
-These cases are more complex and even in a stepparent adoption, it is strongly recommended that an attorney manage the case for you.
+These cases are more complex even in stepparent adoptions.
+Therefore, it is strongly recommended that you retain an attorney to manage the case for you.
 Indiana law has strict requirements that must be completed in order for the court to grant an adoption.